nhscc/airports.api.hscc.bdpa.org/README.md

 Afterwards, using an aggregation pipeline, one of these states is selected every time an API request is made.
 The state that gets selected depends on the time the request is received.
-This means flight data isn't actually "changing" "randomly" (i.e. stochastically) in the database, it only looks that way.
+This means flight data isn't actually "changing" "randomly" (i.e. stochastically) in the database.
+It only looks that way.

 These states, made up of `arriveAtReceiver`, `gate`, `status`, and `departFromReceiver`, are generated and stored according to the following rules: